 Or, sign up for a Bluprint subscription to have access to all 1300+ classes anytime you want (quilting plus 15 other topics, like baking, knitting, crochet and more).
-This is especially helpful if you’re just starting out, but every quilter can benefit from the excellent class offering.
+This is especially helpful if you’re just starting out, but every quilter can benefit from the excellent class offerings.
 Plus, it’s a great value.
 Learn more here.

 These are just a few suggestions to get you started.
 There are many more money-saving tips in the following articles.
 It’s worth your time to look through them all.